Skip to Content

 Experiencing Sensory Overload

-It is essential for caregivers and educators to have an understanding of sensory processing differences and be able to recognize the signs of sensory overload in children.
-This knowledge can help to significantly reduce meltdowns and help you build an environment where your children flourish.
+It is essential for caregivers and educators to understand sensory processing differences and recognize the signs of sensory overload in children.
+This knowledge can help significantly reduce meltdowns and help build an environment where children flourish.

 What Does Sensory Overload Feel Like?

-Sensory overload can cause a variety of physical and emotional symptoms.
-It can also vary from person to person.
+Sensory overload can cause a variety of physical and emotional symptoms and can vary from person to person.

 Some commonly reported symptoms of sensory overload include: